 The house, built in 1838 and the oldest on the island, is in the Greek revival style.
 The furniture and furnishings, with few exceptions, all date from the first half of the 19th century (1800-1850s).
 They are of the federal, empire, regency, Biedermeier, and William IV styles, as interpreted by American, English, French and German artisans.
 Carpets, drapes and upholstery fabrics are reproductions appropriate for the period 1830-1850.

 Michel Menard died in 1856 and his descendants occupied the house until 1879.
 In 1880, the house was bought by Edwin N. Ketchum.
 Ketchum was police chief during the 1900 Storm.
 The Ketchum family owned the home until the 1970s.
 During the early 1990s, the house was in such disrepair, it was threatened with demolition by the City of Galveston.
-The current owners purchased the house and spent years researching, repairing, and reconstructing it.
-Through a partnership with Galveston Historical Foundation, the house is operated as a museum and is available for private events.
+The house and property were donated to Galveston Historical Foundation in 2016 and is available for private events.

 75 for stand-up function and 24 for seated dinner.
 The dining room of the Menard House has been meticulously furnished with exquisite federal period antiques.

 150 for stand-up function.
 The spacious, live-oak shaded grounds of the Menard House contain a romantic gazebo, perfect for sheltering a band, a buffet, or to serve as a podium for your special event.

 Galveston Historical Foundation